 Hotshot trucking is one of the most accessible ways to break into the trucking industry as an owner-operator.
 Lower startup costs than a semi, no CDL required in many cases, and consistent demand for time-sensitive loads.
-Here's everything you need to know to get started.
+Here is everything you need to know to get started.
+Also read our guide on owner-operator startup costs to understand the full financial picture before committing.

 What is hotshot trucking?

 Hotshot trucking typically means hauling smaller, time-sensitive loads with a heavy-duty pickup truck and a flatbed or gooseneck trailer — usually a Class 3-5 truck rather than a Class 8 semi.
-Hotshot loads are typically smaller than a full semi load and need to move fast — hence the name.
+Compare this to our guide on dry van vs reefer vs flatbed to understand how hotshot fits into the broader trucking landscape.

 Do you need a CDL for hotshot trucking?

 It depends on your combination vehicle weight.
-If your truck and trailer combined GVWR exceeds 26,001 lbs, you need a CDL Class A. Many hotshot operators stay under this threshold intentionally to avoid the CDL requirement.
-However, if you haul hazardous materials requiring placards, a CDL is required regardless of weight.
+If your truck and trailer combined GVWR exceeds 26,001 lbs, you need a CDL Class A. Many hotshot operators stay under this threshold intentionally.
+However if you haul hazardous materials requiring placards, a CDL is required regardless of weight.

 Equipment for hotshot trucking